MaximeConan/frontend-my-sport-everywhere/readme.md

-# Backend of MySportEverywhere app
+# Frontend of MySportEverywhere app